Right Arrow

 Phase 3: Gradual expansion

-After pilot success, expand thoughtfully:
+After the pilot proves valuable, expand thoughtfully:

 • Share pilot results broadly, emphasizing safety improvements and time savings